 Anne was born in the West Riding of Yorkshire.
 After gaining a B.A.
-Honours degree in History at Manchester University, a PGCE at Leeds University and a Masters degree in education at Hull, she lived in the East Riding as a teacher of history.
+Honours degree in History at Manchester University, a PGCE at Leeds University and a Masters degree in education at Hull University, she lived in the East Riding as a teacher of history.
 Always a prolific reader, she enjoyed historical fiction and was encouraged to try her hand at writing.
 Success in short story competitions spurred her on.

 Leaving teaching – but not her love of history – she wrote her first historical romance, a Regency, which was published in 2005.
 To date nine historical romances and a novella, ranging from medieval, through the Civil War and Restoration and back to Regency, have been published internationally.